 Stress is a major issue affecting much of the world’s population.
 Often the preferred approach of western medicine has been to treat stress with potentially habit-forming man-made chemicals.

-However, it can help people deal with stress.
-It contains an amino acid - tryptophan.
+However, it may help people deal with stress.
+It contains an amino acid – tryptophan.
 Tryptophan has been identified as enhancing cognition, helping those with sleep disorders and boosting feelings of well-being.

 It also contains an incredible concentration of antioxidants.
 These allow the body to regenerate skin effectively.
 The use of the substance by those wishing to enjoy more youthful-looking skin has skyrocketed.